Teams, tales and tips – a guide to the local game

 A lovely, historic city on the furthest navigable stretch of the Seine south-east of Paris, Troyes has been home to a top-flight club for sporadic seasons since 1954.
-This includes 2015-16 but Troyes AC have been out of their depth all campaign and are looking at Division 2 football in 2016-17.
+This includes 2015-16 but Troyes AC were out of their depth all campaign and looking at Division 2 football in 2016-17.

 Twice in the past, the city’s flagship club has been relegated from the top flight only to disappear entirely within a short period of time.

 First came Association Sportive Troyenne, formed in 1900, who merged with Savinienne in 1931 and turned professional when joining Ligue 2 four years later.
 This same club, ASTS, enjoyed a purple patch in the mid 1950s, when they attracted France international strikers Pierre Flamion and Abdelaziz Ben Tifour to play under pre-war forward Roger Courtois to gain a first promotion to Ligue 1 in 1954 and make the French Cup final two years later.